LouisssG/ActiveDirectoryLab/README.md

 # Active Directory Homelab Project

 ## Project Overview 🌟
 This project aims to set up an Active Directory (AD) environment using a homelab.
 The primary objectives are to learn about Active Directory, user management, group policies, and authentication services.
+Throughout the process, I am documenting each step and providing instructions on how to replicate the setup, ensuring a comprehensive guide for others interested in similar projects.

 ## Prerequisites ⚙️
 - **Virtualization Software**: VirtualBox